tkn-tub/ns3-gym/src/lte/doc/source/lte-user.rst

   lena->SetFadingModelAttribute ("WindowSize", TimeValue (Seconds (0.5)));
   lena->SetFadingModelAttribute ("RbNum", UintegerValue (100));

 It has to be noted that, ``TraceFilename`` does not have a default value, therefore is has to be always set for using the fading module in the simulator.
-The simulator provide natively three fading traces generated according to the configurations defined in in Annex B.2 of [TS36.104]_ (available in the folder ``src/lte/model/fading-traces/``); examples of such traces are reported in `fig-fadingPedestrianTrace_`, `fig-fadingVehicularTrace_` and `fig-fadingUrbanTrace_`.
+The simulator provide natively three fading traces generated according to the configurations defined in in Annex B.2 of [TS36.104]_ (available in the folder ``src/lte/model/fading-traces/``); examples of such traces are reported in the following figures.

 .. _fig-fadingPedestrianTrace:

 .. figure:: figures/fading_pedestrian.*
    :align: center
+   :alt: Fading trace 3 kmph

    Example of the fading trace included in the simulator for a pedestrian scenario (speed of 3 kmph).